Frog: Skin

 A frog's skin is protective, has a respiratory function, can absorb water, and helps control body temperature.
 It has many glands, particularly on the head and back, which often exude distasteful and toxic substances (granular glands).
-The secretion is often sticky and helps keep the skin moist, protects against the entry of moulds and bacteria, and make the animal slippery and more able to escape from predators.
+The secretion is often sticky and helps keep the skin moist, protects against the entry of moulds and bacteria, and makes the animal slippery and more able to escape from predators.
 The skin is shed every few weeks.
 It usually splits down the middle of the back and across the belly, and the frog pulls its arms and legs free.
 The sloughed skin is then worked towards the head where it is quickly eaten.

 Being cold-blooded, frogs have to adopt suitable behaviour patterns to regulate their temperature.
 To warm up, they can move into the sun or onto a warm surface; if they overheat, they can move into the shade or adopt a stance that exposes the minimum area of skin to the air.
 This posture is also used to prevent water loss and involves the frog squatting close to the substrate with its hands and feet tucked under its chin and body.
 The colour of a frog's skin is used for thermoregulation.
 In cool damp conditions, the colour will be darker than on a hot dry day.
-The grey foam-nest tree frog (Chiromantis xerampelina) is even able to turn white to minimize the chance of overheating.
+The grey foam-nest tree frog (Chiromantis xerampelina) is even able to turn white to minimise the chance of overheating.